MarthaPotts/FitAssist/README.md

 ## Installation

-This app require Node.js and npm to run, so make sure those are already installed on your local machine.
+This app requires Node.js and npm to run, so make sure those are already installed on your local machine.
 Fork/Clone the repo, initialize

 ## Contact